Pinchoboo/ssiot-project/Tapo P100 Smart Plug files/README.md

 # Tapo P100 Tp-Link Smart Plug

-In this page you can find files related with Tapo P100 smart plug
+In this page you can find the files related to the Tapo P100 smart plug traffic analysis.

+## Group11-Tapo_P100_Smart_Plug PCAP:

-Relevant details of addresses throughout the pcaps:
+Relevant addresses information in the PCAP:

 #### IoT device
 - **Tapo plug IP address: 10.42.0.170**